wiremock/wiremock.org/_site/docs/junit-jupiter.md

 ## Subclassing the extension

-Like the JUnit 4.x rule, `WireMockExtension` can be subclassed in order to extend its behaviour by hooking into its lifecycle events.
+To extend `WireMockExtension`, similar to what you can do in the JUnit 4.x rule, you can create subclasses by hooking into its lifecycle events.
-This can also be a good approach for creating a domain-specific API mock, by adding methods to stub and verify specific calls.
+This is also a good approach for creating a domain-specific API mock--by adding methods to stubs and verifying specific calls.

 ```java
 public class MyMockApi extends WireMockExtension {